Adekemi02/locale_api/README.md

 3. Register as a user by clicking on 'auth' to reveal the dropdown menu for authentication and authorization.
 You can easily register via the 'api/v1/auth/register' route.

 4. Once registered, sign in using the 'api/v1/auth/login' route to generate a JWT token.
 This token will grant you access to the API.
-Copy the access token without the quotation marks.
+Copy the jwt_token without quotation marks.

 5. Scroll up and click on "Authorize" located at the top right corner.
 Enter your JWT token in the following format:
    ```
-   Bearer thejwtaccesstoken
+   Bearer thejwt_token
    ```

 6. Click 'Authorize' and then 'Close' to securely authenticate yourself.